Demian-Wicky/THP_W5D3_ChinookMusic/README.md

 ## Questions

-Copy/paste the corresponding commands for each question to display the result in the console.
+Copy/paste the corresponding commands for each question in the console to display the answer.

 ### Easy level